JakeWharton/jakewharton.com/_posts/2018-12-18-r8-optimization-null-data-flow-analysis-part-1.md

 - Java
 ---

+> Note: This post is part of a series on D8 and R8, Android's new dexer and optimizer, respectively.
+For an intro to D8 read ["Android's Java 8 support"](/androids-java-8-support/).
+For an intro to R8 read ["R8 Optimization: Staticization"](/r8-optimization-staticization/).

 The [last post](/r8-optimization-staticization/) in this series was the first to cover R8 and one of its optimizations.
 This post will cover an optimization which performs data flow analysis of nullability.
 Let's dig in!

 A _coalesce_ function returns the first non-null argument that is provided.
 Running the following example, unsurprisingly, prints "one" and then "two".